naripok/express-oauth2-handlers/README.md

 ###### `TOKEN_STORAGE_METHOD`
 Specify how OAuth 2.0 tokens will be stored. *Must* be one of the following values:
 - `cookie` Stores tokens on a _per-user basis_ using browser cookies.
-- `datastore` Stores tokens _globally_ using [Cloud Datastore](https://cloud.google.com/datastore).
+- `firestore` Stores tokens _globally_ using [Cloud Firestore](https://cloud.google.com/firestore).

 We recommend using `cookie` unless you have code running in a non-HTTP environment, as this delegates authentication to the user's browser.

-The `datastore` option is best when part or all of your code isn't triggered by HTTP. **However, you must manually verify the authenticity of all `datastore` requests yourself.**
+The `firestore` option is best when part or all of your code isn't triggered by HTTP. **However, you must manually verify the authenticity of all `firestore` requests yourself.**

 ###### `DEFAULT_SCOPES`
 A comma-separated list (such as `scope1,scope2,scope3`) of OAuth 2.0 scopes to use.
 See [this page](https://developers.google.com/identity/protocols/googlescopes) for a list of OAuth 2.0 scopes supported by Google APIs.